awslabs/duvet/design/witness/spec.md

   ([§1.4](#executed); decisions.md, [Decision 15](decisions.md#decision-15)).
 The adapter MUST establish
   the verified functions' preconditions at the boundary — filter or degrade before calling, never assume.
+- **G4 (bound-set precomputation).** The glue MAY compute a test's bound-witness set once — each membership decided by the verified binding cell — and pass it to a bound-set-taking verified discharge entry point, provided the verified layer proves that entry point's verdict equal to [§1.6](#discharge) discharge over the full delivered set whenever the supplied set is exactly `witnesses_for(T)`, sound and complete by index.
+  The exactness precondition MUST be established the G3 way: the set is assembled from the verified binding cells' results for the same test context and witness list, never recomputed engine-side.

 ---